Did Jesus Christ promise believers that upon their deaths, they would receive mansions in heaven?

 Don’t be misled by the relatively recent doctrine of the rapture.
 The Bible does not teach that Jesus’ second coming is only a “grab and go” to snatch the saints off to heaven.
 Everything prophesied in the Old Testament and reiterated in the New Testament affirms that when He comes, He stays.

-Read these unmistakable second-coming prophecies: “Behold, the day of the LORD is coming. … And in that day His feet will stand on the Mount of Olives. … Thus the LORD my God will come, and all the saints with You. … And the LORD shall be King over all the earth” (Zechariah 14:1, 4, 5, 9, emphasis added throughout).
+Read these unmistakable prophecies regarding Christ’s second coming: “Behold, the day of the LORD is coming … And in that day His feet will stand on the Mount of Olives … Thus the LORD my God will come, and all the saints with You … And the LORD shall be King over all the earth” (Zechariah 14:1, 4, 5, 9, emphasis added throughout).

 Angels echoed Zechariah’s words as the disciples watched the resurrected Christ rise in the sky.
 “Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven” (Acts 1:11).